Program Admissions Requirements:

 - Required TEAS V or TEAS composite score of 60% or higher (cannot be a combination of multiple tests) must be achieved within five years of applying to the program.

-- Applicant must obtain composite score of 60% or higher in no more than three attempts within a three-year period.
+- Applicant must obtain a composite score of 60% or higher in no more than three attempts within a three-year period.

 - A TEAS composite score between 56% and 59% meets the admission criteria with appropriate biology and college GPA (see table below).

-TEAS Score | Overall College Biology GPA (4 credit minimum) | Overall QCC College GPA (15 credit minimum) |
+TEAS Score | Overall QCC College Biology GPA (4 credit minimum) | Overall QCC College GPA (15 credit minimum) |

 ---|